AudreyS108/Python-Graph-Creator/README.md

 # Python Graph Creator
 This project is called Python Graph Creator.
 It is my first project submission for the Athena Award.
+This project is designed to let the user create a plot/graph easily!
+It's simple to customize, and also simple to set up.
 __________________________________________________________
 What It Does:
 -